lucid2713/lucid2713.github.io/about.md

 I studied Sociology and ISC(Information Science and Culture) in Seoul National University.

-I'm really into things related to Art and Technology and also have interests in the digital society, human-computer interaction, media art and design, digital activism, environment and ecology.
+I'm interested in Art and Technology thesedays, so I'm about to apply to the master's course associated with that field.
+And I also have interests in the digital society, human-computer interaction, media art and design, digital activism, and environment and ecology.

-I like cooking, drawing, dancing, skateboarding -though not so good at!, jumping and strolling around.
+I'm fond of cooking, drawing, dancing, skateboarding -though not so good at!, jumping and strolling around.
+I'd like to try new things- whatever excites me. ;D

 I speak Korean, English and French(un peu!
 I'm still studying).